-Online Therapy for Washington and Idaho
+Online Counseling for Washington State

 Trauma is the experience of severe psychological distress following any terrible or life-threatening event or series of events.
 Small ‘t’ traumas tend to be overlooked by the individual who has experienced the difficulty.
 This is sometimes due to the tendency to rationalize the experience or incident as 'normal' and therefore shame oneself for any reaction that could be construed as an over-reaction or being “dramatic.”
 Individuals who have experienced small 't' trauma may develop emotional disturbances such as extreme anxiety, anger, sadness, guilt, shame or PTSD.
 Individuals may experience ongoing problems with sleep or physical pain, and having difficulty in their personal and professional relationships.